-Must be completed during the last semester at WCU - Capstone course
+Must be completed during the last undergraduate semester at WCU - Capstone course.
+Must submit a completed internship application to Assistant Chair of Exercise Science to be enrolled in this class.

 Purpose of Course

 The Exercise Science internship course is a capstone experience that permits students to apply their academic training under the direction of certified fitness/wellness professionals and/or licensed clinical professionals.
 While classroom input is inherent in educational programs at West Chester University, the application of academic theory gives the student experiences that will add to their personal and professional maturity.
 The internship is a requirement for all students in the Exercise Science Division of the Kinesiology Department.